Variational Analysis in the Wasserstein Space: Subgradients and variational geometry

 We argue that our level of sophistication is required for at least two reasons.
-First, already in Euclidean spaces, variational analysis is needed to deal with non-differentiable and non-convex settings; the (general) subgradient usually appears in the necessary conditions, while the horizon subgradient (which we shall discuss in \cref{section:variational-geometry:epigraphs}) appears in the constraint qualification (e.g., see~\cite[Theorem 8.15]{rockafellar2009variational} or~\cite[§5.1]{mordukhovich2006variationalII}).
-We do not expect things to simplify in the more general probability space.
-Second, the Wasserstein distance itself fails to be regularly subdifferentiable.
-The existing theory of gradient flows \cite{ambrosio2005gradient,Lanzetti2022} bypasses this complexity resorting to absolutely continuous measures.
-However, this introduces a substantial practical and theoretical limitation since it excludes any data-driven setting.
-We characterize below the general subgradient which we show instead to be always non-empty.
+First, already in Euclidean spaces, variational analysis is needed to deal with nondifferentiable and nonconvex settings; the (general) subgradient usually appears in the necessary conditions, while the horizon subgradient (which we shall discuss in \cref{section:variational-geometry:epigraphs}) appears in the constraint qualification (e.g., see~\cite[Theorem 8.15]{rockafellar2009variational} or~\cite[Section 5.1]{mordukhovich2006variationalII}).
+There is no reason to expect the situation to simplify in the more general space of probability measures.
+Second, the squared Wasserstein distance itself fails to be regularly subdifferentiable.
+The existing theory of gradient flows \cite{ambrosio2005gradient,Lanzetti2022} bypasses this complexity by resorting to absolutely continuous measures.
+However, this introduces a substantial practical and theoretical limitation since it excludes, among others, many data-driven settings.
+By contrast, we show below that the general subgradient is always nonempty.

-\paragraph{The Wasserstein distance is not regularly subdifferentiable} To start, we study the regular differentiability properties of the Wasserstein distance:
+\paragraph{The squared Wasserstein distance is not regularly subdifferentiable.} To start, we study the regular subdifferentiability properties of the squared Wasserstein distance:

 \includeElement{proposition}{prop_wassersteindistance_regular_subgradient_must_be_plan}{true}{proofInMain}